LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 pip install -r requirements.txt
 ```

-## Usage
+## <a name="sec-usage"></a>Usage

 Each individual operation is defined as a custom Ansible role.
-Roles are reused across different ready-to-use playbooks.
+Roles are then imported across different ready-to-use playbooks.

 You can use this project in two ways:

 * Run one of the playbooks;
-* Write your own playbook and import one or more roles.
+* Write your own playbook and import one or more custom roles.

 ### Playbooks